Low Dimensional Invariant Embeddings for Universal Geometric Learning: Generic separation

 \begin{proof}[Proof of Theorem~\ref{thm:generic}] Similarly to the proof of Theorem~\ref{thm:useful}, we can consider the `bad set'

 and repeat the dimension argument used there, together with our requirement that $m\geq \Dint+1 $, to obtain

 Denote

+Our goal next is to bound the dimension of the fiber $\pi_W^{-1}(W) $ over $W$.
 Let $U_1,\ldots,U_K$ be a stratification of $\B_m$ so that each $U_k$ is a manifold and $\cup_{k=1}^K U_k=\B_m$.
-For every fixed $k$, By Sard's theorem \cite{lee2013smooth}, almost all $W$ in $\pi_W(U_k)$ is a regular value of the restriction of $\pi_W$ to $U_k$.
+For every fixed $k$, if the dimension of $\pi_W(U_k)$ is less than $mD_w$ then almost all $W$ will not be in the projection and so the intersection of the fiber over these $W$ with $U_k$ will be empty.
+Now let us assume that the dimension of $\pi_W(U_k)$ is $mD_w$.
+By Sard's theorem \cite{lee2013smooth}, almost all $W$ in $\pi_W(U_k)$ is a regular value of the restriction of $\pi_W$ to $U_k$.
 By the pre-image theorem \cite{tu2011manifolds}, every regular value $W$ is either not in the image, or the dimension of its fiber $\pi_W^{-1}(W)\cap U_k $ is precisely

 It follows that for almost all $W=(w_1,\ldots,w_m)$, the fiber over $W$

 has dimension strictly smaller than $\Dint $.
 Thus this is also true for the projection of the fiber onto the $x$ coordinate, which is the set